timm/dot/ncsu/vcl/README.md

 ### A Better Shell

+- Syntax highlighting added to the `less` pager
 - Command line prompts that show:
      - current git branch
      - just the top 3 directories